chapmajs/personal_site/_posts/2023-02-23-Pack-Cleaning.md

 * Screwdrivers
 * Bright flashlight (a [Hexbright](https://www.adafruit.com/product/1725))

-We also pretty quickly discovered that 99% isopropyl alcohol is *much drier* than 70% from the drugstore, and had to acquire gloves, as it was dessicating our hands!
+We also pretty quickly discovered that 99% isopropyl alcohol is *much drier* than 70% from the drugstore, and had to acquire gloves, as it was desiccating our hands!
 Nitrile gloves from the auto store worked well.

 The cleaning procedure is, basically: